DFE-Digital/get-into-teaching-app/app/views/content/blog/from-the-army-to-teacher-training.md

 I can’t speak highly enough of Elaine and the assistance given by the Get Into Teaching service.
 I'm looking forward to starting my primary PGCE with PE specialisation at Sheffield Hallam University.

 If you're interested in changing your career like David, [find out more about a career change into teaching](/train-to-be-a-teacher/if-you-want-to-change-career).
+Or maximise your chances of submitting a successful application with the support of a dedicated and experienced teaching professional.
+[Talk to an adviser](/teacher-training-advisers) by email, text or phone, as often or as little as you need.